Rainbow Six (novel): Video game

 Tom Clancy's Rainbow Six was released on August 21, 1998, about two weeks after the release of the novel.
 It was developed alongside the novel and bases its plot on an early manuscript of the story.
 The game was developed by Red Storm Entertainment (which was co-founded by Clancy in 1996) based on their preexisting concept of the FBI Hostage Rescue Team in an international setting.
 Tom Clancy's Rainbow Six was a commercial success for Red Storm and spawned a number of sequels, now developed by Ubisoft.
 It revolutionized the first-person shooter genre by forcing the player to think tactically and realistically in every mission, unlike the arcade-style shooters of the time.

-Film
+Film adaptation

+The film rights to the novel were brought to Paramount Pictures by Michael Ovitz through his Artists Management Group in March 1999, with writer Jonathan Hensleigh in talks to pen the screenplay adaptation, and Ovitz attached as producer.
+Other screenwriters including Michael Schiffer, Bill Wisher, Art Monterastelli, Frank Cappello, and John Enbom had all worked on the script at various stages.
+Directors such as John Woo and Zack Snyder had previously been attached to direct.

-In July 2017, Paramount Pictures announced plans to make a film adaptation of the novel with Akiva Goldsman as producer.
+In July 2017, Paramount Pictures announced plans to make a film adaptation of the novel with Akiva Goldsman as producer, and a new draft penned by Josh Appelbaum & André Nemec.
 Ryan Reynolds was reported to be in early talks to play John Clark.
 In September 2018, Michael B. Jordan was announced to be playing John Clark in a two-part film series, with Rainbow Six as the intended sequel to Without Remorse.
-In January 2023, the Rainbow Six film was confirmed to be directed by Chad Stahelski, with Michael B. Jordan reprising his role as Clark.
+In January 2023, the Rainbow Six film was confirmed to be directed by Chad Stahelski, with Michael B. Jordan reprising his role as Clark., and writers Daniel Fajemisin-Duncan and Marlon Smith tapped to write the screenplay.